Data Breach Policy 2024

 c.
 When notifying the individual affected by the breach, Spilsby Town Council must provide the individual with (ii)-(iv) above.

 d.
-Spilsby Town Council would not need to communicate with an individual if the following applies:
+Spilsby Town Council will not need to communicate with an individual if the following applies:

 ii.
 It has taken subsequent measures to ensure that the high risk to rights and freedoms of individuals is no longer likely to materialise, or